 The two main goals of physical therapy for cerebral palsy are:

-Development of speech in children with cerebral palsy
+Speech development in children with cerebral palsy

-Children who cannot control their mouth muscles often find it difficult to swallow food and control salivation.
-This can lead to serious consequences, so nutritional problems with cerebral palsy require treatment.
+Children who cannot control their mouth muscles often have difficulty swallowing food and maintaining saliva flow.
+This can lead to serious consequences, so nutritional problems in cerebral palsy require treatment.

 Surgery for cerebral palsy